dfederm/dfederm.github.io/_posts/2019-07-11-migrating-from-webcore-to-home-assistant.md

 layout: post
 title: Migrating from WebCORE to Home Assistant
 date: 2019-07-11 20:43
+categories: [Home Automation]
-categories: [alexa, automation, home assistant, home automation, Programming, smart home, webcore, z-wave]
+tags: [alexa, automation, home assistant, home automation, smart home, webcore, z-wave]
 ---
 About a month ago I decided to migrate all my home automation from [WebCORE](https://www.webcore.co/){:target="_blank"} to [Home Assistant](https://home-assistant.io){:target="_blank"}.
 I liked the idea of all my home automation being local and inside my house, both from a security and reliability perspective.
 Furthermore it just seemed like a fun project to tinker with, and in general seemed like it would add a bunch of flexibility to my home automation.
 In this post I'll describe my experience with the migration, the good and the bad.